Loneliness among the elderly needs government action

-“In later life, he or she who is rich is he or she who has a strong network of family and friends around them.
+“In later life, he or she who is rich, is he or she who has a strong network of family and friends around them.
 We must do all we can to encourage that.”
-Such is the introduction by Liberal Democrat Baroness Tyler of Enfield to a report published
+Such is the introduction by Liberal Democrat Baroness Tyler of Enfield to a report

-of elderly in society is increasing.
-At the same time, dependence for the elderly on the nuclear family is under pressure; the report suggests that 80% of those over 85 who are lonely have not told their children, mainly because they ‘do not want to
+proportion of elderly in society is increasing.
+At the same time, dependence for the elderly on the nuclear family is under pressure; the report suggests that 80% of those over 85 who are lonely have not told their children, mainly because they ‘do not

 and lonely adults are more likely to require early admission into residential or nursing care.